-Ged Ed Competencies: Critical Analysis & Logical Thinking, Quantitative Reasoning

-This is a survey course designed to acquaint the student with mathematical ideas not normally encountered at the pre-college level.
+Ged Ed Competencies: Critical Analysis & Logical Thinking, Quantitative Reasoning This is a survey course designed to acquaint the student with mathematical ideas not normally encountered at the pre-college level.
 The course conveys something about the nature of mathematics- its methods, uses, and roles in society- through an elementary introduction to topics such as: Functions, Art in Mathematics, Logic, Number Theory, Computer Science, Statistics, Probability Theory, Graph Theory.
 Prerequisite: Eligible for either ENG101E or ENG101 and either MAT137E or MAT137 with "C" or better OR eligible for either ENG101E or ENG101 and Math placement.
 (Updated November 2014)

-MAT158, Functions, Graphs and Matrices (3 credits) Gen Ed Competency: Quantitative Reasoning

-A course in selected topics from contemporary mathematics with applications for students in business, economics, and social science.
-Topics include: the concepts of function and rate of change, a review of algebraic and graphical aspects of polynomial functions, a study of exponential and logarithmic functions, mathematical modeling, and systems of linear equations in two or more variables with an emphasis on forming, solving and interpreting of matrices.
+MAT158, Functions, Graphs and Matrices (3 credits) Gen Ed Competency: Quantitative Reasoning equations in two or more variables with an emphasis on forming, solving and interpreting of matrices.
 A graphing calculator is required and used throughout.
 This course is not recommended for mathematics, physics, chemistry, or engineering majors.
 Prerequisites: MAT137 with a grade of "C" (or higher) and eligible for ENG101 OR math placement and eligible for ENG101